-The first time Abdulmalek JanMohammed ever robbed Imperial Bank, he had a gun to his head.
-Three short years later, he became the robber, carrying out a heist so elaborate its web is still being untangled, five months after his death.
+The first time Abdulmalek JanMohammed robbed Imperial Bank, he had a gun to his head.
+Three years later, he became the robber, carrying out a heist so elaborate its web is still being untangled, five months after his death.

 PART I: The Lead Star in ‘Accused’

-If you do a Google image search of Abdulmalek Janmohammed you will only find five images of him.
+If you do a Google image search of Abdulmalek Janmohammed you’ll only find five images of him.
 Three of them center on events of a partnership between Imperial Bank and the English football club, Arsenal FC.
 The fourth appears to be from a press briefing, with the Imperial Bank logo appearing prominently behind him.
 In the last one, he’s seated on the edge of a beige leather couch, posing awkwardly.

 In the images, Abdulmalek appears pensive and uncomfortable.
 In one where he’s holding the right sleeve of an Arsenal jersey, he looks mad while everyone else is smiling.
 The other images suggest why.
 A round man with a protruding, pesky potbelly and a double chin, his hands are always clasped on his stomach as if hiding it.
 Its a clue of vanity and self-pacification, and perhaps a hint of the man and his fears.
 It, however, suggests little of the man who Central Bank says, carried out a bigger scandal than Goldenberg.
 Almost half a year after his death, Abdulmalek remains a mystery, and the bank is still closed.